 That’s the big question.
-A lot of this depends on you’ll pay your taxes.
-The reason to tax-loss harvest now is to defer taxes.
+A lot of this depends on how you’ll pay your taxes.
+The reason for tax-loss harvesting now is to defer taxes.
 That is the most important part of tax-loss harvesting today.
 Instead of paying that $1,000 (for example) in taxes today, you put that $1,000 back into the market and watch it grow.
 After 30 years that might have grown to more than $15,000!

 For us, we can’t tax-loss harvest anymore, since all of our funds are up.
 We could sell them (and pay taxes on those gains) or put new money into new funds hoping that they’ll go down, but that doesn’t help.

 Instead, we’re aiming to pay nearly $0 in taxes when we start taking our money out due to being in a lower tax bracket.
 This strategy bypasses some of the reason for tax-loss harvesting (lowering your cost basis).
 Instead, we’ll focus on tax-gain harvesting after retirement.
 If you’re curious about this side of the equation, check out that post.

 Have you used tax loss harvesting?
 Have you been hit with a wash sale?
 Would you recommend tax loss harvesting for someone else?

 6 CommentsWhy not add to the conversation below?
 Your voice is welcome!